Join us for the 2025 Touring Exhibitions Pavilion in Paris on 14-16 January

 Online collections and explorations

-Online exhibitions and VR experiences: exhibitions are reproduced digitally to be shared online, either as photographic explorations or with 3D spatialisation and virtualisation.
+Online exhibitions and VR experiences: exhibitions are reproduced digitally to be shared online, either as photographic explorations or with 3D spatialization and virtualisation.
 VR can offer virtual tours with full spatial perception, enabling a more sensorial encounter with displays.
 In China an exhibitions portal where cultural institutions share projects online was created as a response to the crisis.
 Art Basel has created a “viewing rooms” digital event to propose an alternative to the cancelled Art Basel Hong Kong fair.

 Exhibition Apps, audio guiding stories and games: sharing access to some curated mobile device content.